Shichi-Go-San: History

 Shichi-Go-San is said to have originated in the Heian period amongst court nobles who would celebrate the passage of their children into middle childhood, though some suggest it began in the Muromachi period because infant mortality was then high, as its meaning is to celebrate the survival of children.
 The ages 3, 5, and 7 are consistent with East Asian numerology, which holds that odd numbers are lucky.
 The practice was set to the fifteenth of the month during the Kamakura period.

+The celebration is said to have become fixed on November 15 after the fifth Tokugawa shogun, Tsunayoshi, held rites for his son Tokumatsu on that date.

 Over time, this tradition passed to the samurai class who added a number of rituals.

 The first of these ceremonies, for three-year-olds, is called Kamioki, meaning "hair-leaving"; traditionally, from the period of seven days after birth until the age of three, a child's head would be kept shaved.

 The second of these ceremonies, for five-year-old boys, is called Hakamagi-no-Gi.
 Similar to the Western practice of breeching, this marked the first time a young boy would wear formal attire (a hakama and a haori), associated with roles and responsibilities.

 The third ceremony is Obitoki-no-Gi, which is held for seven-year-old girls.
 This ceremony marked the first time a young girl would wear an obi (a broad, stiff sash for a kimono) instead of simply wearing a kimono tied with attached strings or a lightweight, informal and scarf-like sash.
 Symbolizing the transition into womanhood, this practice began in the Kamakura period; originally, it was practiced for 9 year-old girls as well as boys, but in the Edo period transitioned into being performed for girls aged 7 only.

 By the Meiji period, the practice of Shichi-Go-San was adopted amongst commoners as well, and included the modern ritual of visiting a shrine to drive out evil spirits and wish for a long healthy life.